 - Data re-processing requirements and version control As for the CHAIN's data, we basically open original imaging data, and the calibration-process are done by each researcher by using provided IDL programs.
 So, in principle, the version of open data files will be not changed.
-However, if some change will be performed (for example, data format will be converted), the version that is described in "metadata" will be renewed. - Data backup plan All original imaging data are stored not only in the RAID of web-server, but also in portable HDDs.
-These HDDs have the role of data-backup. - Primary person responsible for the archived data and contact info (must be kept upto-date in case there are requests for data or information about data) The same as contact point for data-request: data\info@kwasan.kyoto-u.ac.jp
+However, if some change will be performed (for example, data format will be converted), the version that is described in "metadata" will be renewed. - Data backup plan portable HDDs.
+These HDDs have the role of data-backup.